pragma-/Plang/doc/README.md

      7

 This will still produce a run-time error if something that cannot be converted to `Real` is passed.
-If explicit compile-time type-checking is desired, a type annotation may be provided:
+If explicit compile-time type-checking is desired, type annotations may be provided.
+In the following example, Plang infers a return type of `Real` instead of `Number` because both operands to `+` are of type `Real`.

     > fn add(a: Real, b: Real) a + b; print(typeof(add));
       Function (Real, Real) -> Real